top of page

 Delphi Project to Develop Expert Consensus on Psilocybin Services Outcomes:

 Because psychedelic services are so novel, we don’t yet know how to define “safe” or “high-quality” services.
-The goal of the Delphi project is to establish the first standardized package of measures which define the safety and quality of supported psychedelic services.
+The goal of the Delphi project wass to establish the first standardized package of measures which define the safety and quality of supported psychedelic services.
 This tool can be integrated across the service center ecosystem to enable harmonized data collection.
 It will allow comprehensive monitoring of safety, effectiveness, and equitable implementation of psychedelic services.
+Two published studies are available from this study:

 bottom of page